Experienced San Diego Sexual Harassment Attorney Ready To Help You

 For more resources, check out our legal blog.

-Solana Beach sexual harassment attorney John Dalton is here to listen to you and find out what is happening.
+Attorney John Dalton is here to listen to you and find out what is happening.
 He is highly experienced and serves all of California.
 All inquiries are completely confidential and we believe a high level of trust between lawyer and client is crucial.
 That’s why you’ll always speak to John directly if you have questions when you call our office.
 Do not hesitate to contact the John W. Dalton Law Offices today for a free consultation and let us know what is happening to you.
 We also handle other types of employment legal matters cases, including unsettled overtime, wrongful discharge, and work discrimination.